-You have your upper body strength training routine so down pat that the weights know you’re coming over to them next even before you put your resistance band down.
-Kudos on your dedication to this important aspect of fitness!
-After all, it’s essential to increasing lean muscle mass and conditioning your body to move easily today and tomorrow.
-Mixing things up, however, can not only keep your muscles guessing (they adapt if you always do the same workout, which can hamper results), but help you tailor your session to your preferences and keep things interesting.
+If your upper-body training is so routine that the weights know you’re coming, then kudos on your dedication to this important aspect of fitness!
+However, mixing things up and keeping your muscles guessing (they adapt if you always do the same workout, which can hamper results), can tailor your sessions to achieve your health goals and help keep things interesting.

 What It Does: Strengthens your chest, triceps and shoulders

 How to Do It: Kneeling on a mat or rug, place your hands on the floor and position them in line with your chest, a little wider than shoulder-width apart.
 Tuck your toes underneath you and press back into your heels until your whole body is lifted off the floor.
 Keep your abdominals engaged to avoid sagging your back.
 Slowly bend your elbows, lowering your chest between your hands, and then press down to rise back up again.
 Repeat up to 15 times; complete two to three sets.

 To make this exercise easier, drop your knees to the floor, keeping your feet in the air.
 You can increase the challenge by lifting one foot off the ground or lowering yourself more slowly.

 Be Careful Not To: lift your hips.
 Maintaining a straight line through your spine is key to properly working your upper body.

 What It Does: Strengthens your shoulders and triceps